The Large Dispersion and Scattering of FRB 20190520B are Dominated by the Host Galaxy: Introduction

 Radio diagnostics are combined with optical imaging and Balmer line spectroscopy to determine or constrain the temperature of ionized gas, which can help discriminate between Milky Way type interstellar media from gas in extreme conditions in the local environment of FRB sources.
 As such, combining the DM and scattering budgets for a given FRB can not only bolster a redshift estimate for the host galaxy, but can also help characterize the host galaxy ISM, particularly when a host galaxy association yields complementary observations.

 In this paper, we seek to distinguish large-scale properties of ionized gas in FRB 190520's host galaxy using the average DM and scattering characteristics of 75 bursts detected by FAST between April and September 2020.
-Section~\ref{sec:key_obs} summarizes key observations of the FRB and provides measurements of the scattering time and scintillation bandwidth.
+Section~\ref{sec:key_obs} summarizes key observations of the FRB and provides measurements of the mean scattering time and scintillation bandwidth.
+While there is evidence that the scattering time varies between bursts (see Section~\ref{sec:pbf_analysis}), these variations do not appear to follow a systematic trend over time for the burst sample considered here, and instead appear to be stochastic (S.K.
+Ocker et al., in preparation).
 In Section~\ref{sec:host_properties} the DM contribution of the host galaxy is interpreted in tandem with Balmer line measurements and the observed scattering, in order to infer properties of the host galaxy ISM.
 Section~\ref{sec:taudmz} demonstrates how the construction of a joint scattering-DM budget for this FRB improves its redshift estimation in the absence of a localization.
 Implications of these results for the plasma properties of HG190520 are discussed further in Section~\ref{sec:discussion}.

 We use the following notation to refer to DM contributions from various LOS components: $\DMh$ is the host galaxy DM contribution in the source frame; $\DM_{\rm MW}$ is the Milky Way contribution (which we occasionally separate into halo and disk components); and $\DMIGM$ is the IGM contribution in the observer frame.
 Similar notation may be used for different LOS contributions to scattering. $\DM_{\rm H\alpha}$ refers to the DM contribution of the host galaxy inferred from H$\alpha$ emission.